codenotary/cnlc-docs-test/pages/help/overall-status.md

    This is the default message, indicating all ledgers have passed tamper tests.

    _Tampering detected_
 Indicates the the cryptographic proof is invalid and data not consistent.
 This requires immediate attention.

    Please contact CodeNotary support if you need assistance troubleshooting a tampering message.

-   <v-img src="/Home_tamper.png" alt="Tampering"></v-img>

-2. **Messages**  Pending system notification and error messages are indicated here.
+   **Messages**  Pending system notification and error messages are indicated here.

    Click the indicator to view unread messages.

    Messages can indicate mission critical events -- low disk space, high resource usage, authentication errors, component failures, or pending license expiration.

    Be sure to monitor messages frequently.

 3. **Ledger count**  Shows the current number of ledgers defined in the system, both active and inactive.

    Click the box icon to go to the *Ledgers overview* page.